sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC v2.md

 * **PrivilegeTable**

-  This table has provides the information about the type of operations that a particular role is authorized to perform.
+  This table provides the information about the type of operations that a particular role is authorized to perform.
 The authorization can be performed at the granularity of a feature, feature group, or the entire system.
 The table has the following columns :
     * *role* : The role associated with the user that is being authorized.
 This is a string.
     * *feature* : This is feature that the role is being authorized to access.
 The granularity of the feature can be :
         * *feature* - A logical grouping of multiple commands.
 If the user is authorized to access a particular feature, the column contains the tag associated with that feature.
-(More on tagging later.
-This will be implemented in Phase 2 of RBAC.)
-        * *feature-group* - A logical grouping of multiple features.
-If the user is authorized to a feature-group, the column contains the name of the feature-group.
-(More on feature-group later.
-This will be implemented in Phase 2 of RBAC.)
         * *entire-system* - If the user is being granted access to the entire system, the column contains *all*
     * *permissions* : Defines the permissions associated with the role.
 This is a string.
         * *none* - This is the default permissions that a role is created with.
 A role associated with *none* permission cannot access any resources on the system to read, or to modify them.